fossasia/CommonsNet/README.md

 # CommonsNet
-Sharing and Transparency for WiFi Networks
+## Sharing and Transparency for WiFi Networks

+Across the world there are different legal settings and requirements for sharing of Internet connections and specifically Open Wifi connections.

+CommonsNet website reflects these details and makes them transparent to the user.
+The site generates a human readable file a machine readable file of the level of sharing that is offered by someone.

 ## Getting started